charithcherry/DC-GANs-using-tensorflow/README.md

 # DC-GANs-using-tensorflow|
-using MNIST dataset for fashion cloths:fashion_mnist
+using MNIST dataset for fashion cloths:fashion_mnist|
+dcgan1.gif is produced by 20 epochs|